 - They were also removed during the application or touch up of make-up.

 - But gloves were never to be removed when shaking hands on the street.

 “And her old Uncle William used to say a lady is known by her shoes and her gloves.”

-Vintage gloves are not the only type I obsessively buy, I have a fast growing collection of modern leather gloves in many colours, lengths and patterns.
-In the past I wouldn’t even consider any other colour than black but I’ve converted after trying a pair in the perfect shade of red which was followed by a pair of prefect shade of blue, yellow, you see where I’m going with this.
-I will not rest until I have a pair of leather gloves in the perfect shade of every colour known to woman.
+Vintage gloves are not the only type I obsessively buy, I have a fast-growing collection of modern leather gloves in many colours, lengths and patterns.
+In the past, I wouldn’t even consider any other colour than black but I’ve converted after trying a pair in the perfect shade of red which was followed by a pair of the perfect shade of blue, yellow, you see where I’m going with this.
+I will not rest until I have a pair of leather gloves in the perfect shade of every colour known to a woman.
 I present to you all my on-growing collection of one of the most important fashion accessory of all times!